ericleasemorgan/ifad-toolbox/README.md

    7. ./bin/ngrams.sh - given a file, an integer, and a regular expression, output a tab-delimited file listing a file found in the ./subcorpora directory and the relative number of times the regular expression occurs

+   8. ./bin/size.py - used internally, compute the size of the whole corpus, sans stop words; used to compute the relative weight of a search result returned in ./bin/search.sh

+   9. ./bin/search.sh - given a set of queries (./etc/queries.tsv), run ./bin/ngrams.sh and output a corresponding set of .tsv files listing relative weights of queries

+  10. ./bin/merge.sh - given the .tsv files found in ./tables, amalgamate all the .tsv files into a single .csv file intended for visualization

 ## Usage

 Using the scripts in this distribution is an iterative process:

-   1. Run ./bin/build.sh to ultimately create a set of subcorpora
+   1. Run ./bin/build.sh to ultimately create two different sets of corpora

    2. Use both concordance.py and ngrams.py to identify words or phrases of interest.

-   3. With the understanding that a word or phrase can be manifested in a number of different forms (plurals, stems, etc.), render the word or phrase as a regular expression.
+   3. With the understanding that an idea be manifested in a number of different forms (plurals, stems, etc.), render the word or phrase as a regular expression.
 This is by far the most difficult part of the process.

-   4. Use ngrams.sh to do the necessary counts and tabulations.
+   4. Use ./bin/ngrams.sh to test queries and validate results

+   5. Create ./etc/queries.tsv denoting a set of searches.
+The file requires 4 columns: 1) an integer denoting the size of an ngram, 2) a regular expression; the thing to search, 3) the directory of the corpora to query; either corpora or subcorpora, and 4) the name of the file to send results

+   6. Run ./bin/search.sh to loop through the queries and save .tsv files in ./tables

+   7. Run ./bin/merge.py to create a single .csv file from all the .tsv files in ./tables.
+The output will be a file named ./table.csv, and you might want to rename this file in order to keep in distinct from others

+   8. Go to Step #5 and change the value of column 3 from "corpora" to "subcorpora" or vice versa

-   5. Go to Step #2.
+   9. Go to Step #1; this is never-ending work

 ## Examples

 Here are number of examples:

+   * ./bin/build.sh
    * ./bin/concordance.py
    * ./bin/concordance.py ./study-carrel/etc/reader.txt farmer
    * ./bin/concordance.py ./study-carrel/etc/reader.txt "small farmer"